Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/checkBallAcitivityPlayer2Slab.md

-# Check Ball Escaped Player 2 Slab
+# Check Ball Activity Player 2 Slab

 ## Feature

-checks if ball escaped player 2 slab
+checks if ball escaped player 2 slab and if the ball hits the player 2 slab

 ## Acceptance Criteria